picotorrent/picotorrent/docs/src/pql.rst

 Used in conjunction with the `size` field and together form :code:`SIZE` type.

-- :code:`byte` - the default unit of size if not other unit provided;
+- :code:`byte` - default unit of size if not other provided;
 - :code:`kb` - Kilobytes;
 - :code:`mb` - Megabytes;
 - :code:`gb` - Gigabytes.